Space Travel

 On Earth we have a magnetic shield around the planet.
 Space is full of radiation that can kill us.
 Think of your worst Sunburn.
 That was caused by Solar radiation after being being dampened through the atmosphere, and in space it would be much worse.
 Some radiation is easy to deal with, just block it (pull the shade, stay indoors) but other dangerous radiation is not.
 Consider X-Rays, Gamma, a long list of ‘rays’ that are very difficult or impossible to block.

 Once we leave our magnetosphere we become subject to this radiation and I have heard it said that with present technology astronauts would be unlikely to survive a trip to Mars.
 We can send robots on one-way trips to Mars, but not people.
 Keep in mind that no feasible spaceship could carry enough fuel for a round-trip.
 At the closest approach to Mars, it is still an 8 month trip one way.
 Coming back home is not really much of an option.
-You would have to wait for another closest approach and they only happen every few Earth years.
+You would have to wait for another closest approach and they only happen every couple of Earth years.

 One of the first factories on Mars would have to manufacture fuel and it is not clear how to do this.
 Keep in mind that there is ‘probably’ water that could be mined and separated into Oxygen and Hydrogen using electric power from Solar panels or maybe a nuclear reactor (Where to get more nuclear fuel?) but so far, that is about it.
 Making enough liquid Hydrogen and Liquid Oxygen to fuel a spaceship back from Mars to Earth would be a slow process, and to generate enough fuel could take a very long time.
 Don’t forget a lot of the recovered oxygen would have to be used internally for breathing and water for local consumption and growing of crops.
 Note that the dirt on Mars is sterile so without organic fertilizer, nothing can grow in it.
 On Mars a ‘village’ would have to have a full ecosystem to handle everything, including waste.
 Everything would have to be recycled, over and over in a completely closed cycle.
 I suspect that if a person died, the body would also have to be recycled